filipinascimento/dataviz/README.md

-# Welcome to the Data Science Course!
+# Welcome to the Data Visualization Course!

 Welcome to our exciting journey into the world of Data Visualization!
 This course is designed to provide you with a solid understanding of visualization fundamentals, emphasizing practical skills and real-world applications through Python and Javascript.